 Legislators Hear Key Small Business Issues

-As part of NFIB, or the National Federation of Independent Business’ Small Business Day, NFIB members here in Kansas engaged with lawmakers about issues that help them recover from the COVID-19 pandemic.
+As part of NFIB’s very first Small Business Day, NFIB members here in South Dakota engaged with lawmakers on March 6th about issues that impact their small businesses.

 Legislators that stopped by to talk with our hard-working small business owners include Senate Majority Leader Casey Crabtree, House Majority Leader Will Mortenson, Assistant Leader Taylor Rehfeldt and Lt.
 Gov. Larry Rhoden.